use-ink/ink/examples/README.md

 ## Build example contract and generate the contracts ABI

-To build a single example and generate the contracts wasm file, navigate to the root of the smart contract and run the following command:
+To build a single example and generate the contracts Wasm file, navigate to the root of the smart contract and run the following command:

 `cargo contract build`